PacificBiosciences/smrtflow/smrt-common-models/README.md

 # Rebuild java classes from XSDs

 These only need to be remade when the definitions change.
-Currently this is done manually and not part of the build process.
+This is manually done using the `update-java-classes.sh` util.

 ## Step #1